panstromek/quasar-ide-helper/extension/README.md

     }
   }
 ```
-This is good for finding out what is possible but it's cumbersome to do for every method.
-That's why the ide-helper adds "fake" injection `$qq`, which is identical to `$q` but usually unique in Quasar projects, so idea will autocomplete it correctly everywhere.
-If you actually want to use this injection, just create a plugin and assign it in there like this `Vue.prototype.$qq = Vue.prototype.$q`.

 ## Live Templates
 IDE-helper can also generate Live Templates for all components.
 If you want to generate Live Templates (Snippets), use this command first: